Simultaneous measurement of muon neutrino $\nu_\mu$ charged-current single $\pi^+$ production in CH, C, H$_2$O, Fe, and Pb targets in MINERvA: Supplemental Material

 This fit has the form shown in equation \ref{eq:LowQ2Eq}, where Erf is the Gaussian error function, and the fitted parameters are given in Tab.~\ref{tbl:LowQ2Fit}.
 Figure \ref{fig:LowQ2Function} shows the cross section ratio as well as the fit.

 \secondReviewAdd{These suppression at low $Q^2$ relative to high $Q^2$ is a feature that has been observed in different data sets, including MINOS on iron~\cite{MINOS:2014axb} and in other MINERvA pion measurements on scintillator~\cite{Stowell:2019zsh,Eberly:2014mra, McGivern:2016bwh, Altinok:2017xua}.
 Models have some differences in prediction, although generally do not predict this large suppression.
-The high $Q^2$ shape evolution of different versions and tunes of GENIE goes from GENIE v4.2.1 (steepest), to GENIE v2.12.6 to untuned GENIE v3 to GENIE v4.3.1 (flattest) via changes to the axial form factor and, in the case of GENIE v3, also the vector form factor and well as FSI processes.
-Like the tunes of Refs.~\onlinecite{Stowell:2019zsh} and \onlinecite{MINOS:2014axb}, the Tune 4.3.1 adds the {\em ad hoc} additional shape at low $Q^2$ evident in these data.}
+The high $Q^2$ shape evolution of different versions and tunes of GENIE goes from GENIE\firstRefereeAdd{v2 MnvTune} v4.2.1 (steepest), to untuned GENIE v2.12.6 to GENIE v3 \firstRefereeAdd{02a\_02\_11a} to GENIE\firstRefereeAdd{v2 MnvTune} v4.3.1 (flattest) via changes to the axial form factor and, in the case of GENIE v3, also the vector form factor and \firstRefereeStrike{well as} FSI processes.
+Like the tunes of Refs.~\onlinecite{Stowell:2019zsh} and \onlinecite{MINOS:2014axb}, the \firstRefereeAdd{Mnv}Tune v4.3.1 adds the {\em ad hoc} additional shape at low $Q^2$ evident in these data.}

 \FloatBarrier